-Protect your PL-880 with this Hard ABS carry case lined with high density foam.
+Protect your PL-880/990 with this hard ABS carry case lined with high density foam.
 The case can accommodate your PL-880, battery, and battery charger, and is supplied with the AN-03L 7 metre longwire antenna.
 Closefit moulded case halves ensure resistance to moisture and the inbuilt feet allow the equipment to be stored vertically.
 A must have option for travellers, hikers, campers and those who simply want to take care of their PL-880.
 Weight: 850g Dimensions 355mm(W) x 260mm (H) x 90mm (D).

-Also available for the Tecsun PL990 Radio Tecsun PL880 Hard Carry Case
+Tecsun PL880/990 Hard Carry Case